codewars/discord-bot/README.md

 Run `npx plop command` to generate boilerplate.
 You will be asked to enter the name of the command (lowercase English letters only) which should be a verb and select an associated category.

-If your command belongs to a category that does not exist yet, stop the command generation by pressing `Ctrl-C`, then modify `plopfile.ts` as appropriate to add your category and re-run `npx plop command`.
+If your command belongs to a category that does not exist yet, stop the command generation by pressing `Ctrl-C`, then modify `plopfile.mjs` as appropriate to add your category and re-run `npx plop command`.

 ### Adding a new message handler